 Also, someone should have been murdered for how bad the soundtrack is.
 For real, it's dreadful.

-An easy film to speak badly about given it stars Julia Roberts, features many mumbling Brits (which easily annoys uncultured Americans), and is eventually too predictable, but there are so many great comedic happenings and a perfect performance from Rhys Ifans.
+An easy film to speak badly about given it stars Julia Roberts, features many mumbling Brits (when tends to, unfairly, annoy a portion of Americans), and is eventually too predictable, but there are so many great comedic happenings and a perfect performance from Rhys Ifans.
 This isn't a film that has to be a guilty pleasure -- it's got real emotion and some great hair thanks to Hugh Grant.

 Julia Roberts has a cute smile and is hugely likeable in another romantic comedy about a star and Hugh Grant that keeps on mumbling and falling over stuff so that he can get her in the end.
 It is one of those unrealistic romantic fairy tales Hollywood likes to make but that will never happen in real life as there is no way even a non-celeb would decide to blend into this dork of a Brit's family.